How to Make an Insurtech Pitch Deck [Earning Trust]

 - Ink Narrates | The Presentation Design Agency

-- Feb 5
+- Feb 5, 2025

-- 7 min read
+- 9 min read

-Why You Need a Unique Strategy for Your Insurtech Pitch Deck
+Reasons Why You Need a Unique Strategy for Your Insurtech Pitch Deck

-You can’t copy-paste a SaaS deck and expect it to work for insurtech.
+You can’t copy-paste a SaaS deck and expect it to work for Insurtech.
 It won’t.
 The rules are different.
 The stakes are higher.
 And the expectations?
 Way more complex.

-Here’s the problem: insurance is an old-school industry that’s finally starting to accept that tech might make it better.
 But investors have been burned before.
 They’ve seen shiny apps that couldn’t navigate regulatory minefields.
 They’ve seen bold promises that crumbled when real actuarial math entered the room.
-So when they look at an Insurtech startup, they’re not just thinking, “Is this cool?”
-They’re thinking, “Is this credible?”

 That’s why your pitch deck needs its own playbook.
 One that balances innovation with stability.
 One that makes your tech sound smart, but your model sound safe.